Sunbird-Ed/Sunbird-MCP/docs/index.md

 ## Getting Started

-For setup instructions and usage examples, visit the [diksha_mcp directory](../diksha_mcp/) in the project repository.
+For setup instructions and usage examples, visit the [sunbird_mcp directory](../sunbird_mcp/) in the project repository.

 ## Architecture

-The DIKSHA MCP Server includes:
+The Sunbird MCP Server includes:
 - Search and retrieval services
 - API endpoints for external integration
 - Basic request/response logging

 ## Development

-To set up a development environment, refer to the guide in the [diksha_mcp directory](../diksha_mcp/README.md).
+To set up a development environment, refer to the guide in the [sunbird_mcp directory](../sunbird_mcp/README.md).

-## About DIKSHA
+## About Sunbird

-DIKSHA (Digital Infrastructure for Knowledge Sharing) is a national platform for school education in India, providing e-content for schools and teacher training materials.
+Sunbird is an open-source, configurable, and extendable digital infrastructure for learning and human development, providing e-content for schools and teacher training materials.